patrick-sharp/waypoint.nvim/README.md

 [ ] decide once and for all what I want to do about annotations [ ] change line numbers so they're stored 1-indexed
 [ ] remove all asserts from the code
-[ ] fix all the lua lsp diagnostic warnings that you can

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd